 a.
 Are based on qualifications for the specific appointment.

 b.
-Ensure representative government by including people of different races, sexes, and ages.
+Ensure representative government by including people of different ethnicity, gender, ages, sexual orientations, religions, and abilities.

 c.
 Are free from financial or professional conflicts of interest.

-2. Stronger lobbying rules to prevent former legislators from lobbying on the floor.
+2. Prohibition on former legislators lobbying on the floor.

 3. Prohibiting former legislators from serving as paid lobbyists in the legislature for a period of two years after they leave office.